 - Sign up for Informed Delivery with U.S. Postal Service (USPS) for advanced warning on when to expect the EAD card to be delivered after it has been shipped by USCIS.

-- Submit STEM OPT Application to USCIS by mail (do not use the online form)* OGS recommends sending the application via FedEx or USPS Priority so that you can track your package.
+- Submit STEM OPT Application to USCIS by mail (do not use the online form).

-*Your application must be received by USCIS within 60 days of the IS Advisor signature on the Form I-20.
-If the application does not reach the service center in time, your request will be denied.
-If you think your application may not arrive within this timeframe, contact OGS for a new I-20 prior to mailing.
+Deadline: Your application must be received by USCIS within 60 days of the IS Advisor signature on the Form I-20 or it will be denied.
+If you think your application may not arrive within this deadline, contact OGS for a new I-20 prior to mailing.